 The application generates a MMOGO_Core.ini file which contains some default settings and is used to track what other profiles you have created and their names.
-You can edit this file and any other .ini files it generates with any text editor, or create your own, once you know how they work.
+You can edit this file and any other .ini files it generates or create your own, with any text editor.

 ParentProfile = MyBaseProfile